 By participating in what’s known as the Passport Acceptance Program, the Office of the Lieutenant Governor plays a vital role in helping residents of the Virgin Islands obtain a United States passport without the need to travel to Puerto Rico or the continental United States.

-Passport forms can be downloaded online from www.travel.state.gov or by visiting any passport office.
+Passport forms can be downloaded at the links below or by visiting any passport office.
 The following are a listing of passport applications.

 DS-11 (Passport Application)

 DS-64 (Lost/Stolen Passport)